×

 Milk

-Milk, while not directly treating a low platelet count resulting from deficiencies in certain nutrients such as calcium or vitamin D — having it included into a balanced diet would have an indirect impact on benefiting overall health and possible contributing towards the alleviation of these types of deficiencies; However, it is necessary to seek professional medical advice from a healthcare provider in relation to personal concerns on platelet count and nutritional deficiencies.
+Milk, while not directly treating a low platelet count resulting from deficiencies in certain nutrients such as calcium or vitamin D — having it included in a balanced diet would have an indirect impact on benefiting overall health and possibly contributing towards the alleviation of these types of deficiencies; however, it is necessary to seek professional medical advice from a healthcare provider in relation to personal concerns on platelet count and nutritional deficiencies.

 Milk